 Ms. Fatihiya Ally Massawe is a Senior Lecturer, Researcher and Consultant working at the Department of Policy, Planning and Management, at the Campus College of Social Sciences and Humanities- Sokoine University of Agriculture (SUA).
-She holds a PhD in Rural Development from SUA and Masters Degree in Science in International Development Studies from Wageningen University, Netherlands.
-Fatihiya teaches courses in Poverty analysis, Conflict Management, Agriculture and Rural development and gender and development.
+She holds a Ph.D. in Rural Development from SUA and Masters Degree in Science in International Development Studies from Wageningen University, Netherlands.
+Fatihiya teaches courses in Poverty Analysis, Conflict Management, Agriculture and Rural Development, and gender and development.
 She also has a vast experience in organizing and facilitating gender workshops and believes in organizational transformation.
 Fatihiya has been working in SUA’s Gender Policy Implementation Committee (GPIC) since 2007.
-She has been serving as facilitator in the committee and has conducted various awareness programmes and seminars for students and staff.
-As part of the Martha Farrell Memorial Fellowship, Fatihiya is working towards strengthening the GPIC of her university, so that all the staff and students become aware about the redressal mechanism available for them and fearlessly report instances of sexual and gender based violence in the university.
+She has been serving as a facilitator in the committee and has conducted various awareness programs and seminars for students and staff.
+As part of the Martha Farrell Memorial Fellowship, Fatihiya is working towards strengthening the GPIC of her university, so that all the staff and students become aware of the redressal mechanism available for them and fearlessly report instances of sexual and gender-based violence in the university.

 |Fatihiya Ally Massawe (second from right) in MFF office, New delhi during her training in October 2018|